spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/marketplace/install-the-marketplace-inventory-management-feature.md

 {% info_block warningBox "Verification" %}

+Make sure the following actions take place as expected:
-Make sure that when you create a product offer using `ProductOfferFacade::create()` with provided stock data, it persists to `spy_product_offer_stock`.
+* When you create a product offer using `ProductOfferFacade::create()` with provided stock data, it persists to `spy_product_offer_stock`.

-Make sure that when you update a product offer using `ProductOfferFacade::create()` with provided stock data, it updates stock data in `spy_product_offer_stock`.
+* When you update a product offer using `ProductOfferFacade::create()` with provided stock data, it updates stock data in `spy_product_offer_stock`.

-Make sure that when you retrieve a product offer using `ProductOfferFacade::findOne()`, the response data contains info about product offer stocks.
+* When you retrieve a product offer using `ProductOfferFacade::findOne()`, the response data contains info about product offer stocks.

 {% endinfo_block %}